sherwyn11/GitHub-Language-Card/README.md

-# GitHub-Language-Card
+# GitHub-Languages-Card

-Card for the languages you use on GitHub.
+Creates a card for the languages you use on GitHub.
 Can be used for your websites.

 ## How to use